MochiJump/MochiJump/README.md

 **Refractor Mochi Class partially complete, still more to be done here**

+Find a solution to not having static variables in LevelMap

 contemplating having the level selection menu include a 3d dial, however, it may be better to give it a place holder for now

 updated source code has not been built into executable yet